xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 When you send a message, you will send both *Message* and the encryted message *K(Message)*.
 The encrypted message serves as the message interity code.
-When the receiver receives the message, to check if the message is changed, the receiver can decrypt the message integrity code and compare the decrypted message with the message. if they are the same, the message is not changed.
+When the receiver receives the message, to check if the message is changed, the receiver can decrypt the message integrity code and compare the decrypted message with *Message*. if they are the same, the message is not changed.
 Otherwise, the message is changed.
-Of coruse, this message integrity code is not efficient since we use the entire encrypted message as the message integrity code.
+Of course, this message integrity code is not efficient at all since we use the entire encrypted message as the message integrity code.
 When we discuss hash algirithms, we will see the real message integrity code.

 ```